AxtonS/knights-travails/README.md

 -Added a parent variable to the knight class so that the lineage can be traced as program builds out move paths
 -Finished method that builds the data structure for the tree that holds each subsequent move as a knight object linked to its previous move and returns the knight object occupying target space
 -Moved valid_move? method to knight class
+-Removed inconsequential Board class, and moved the coordinates array into board variable within Knight class